The Asterinas Book

 Overview

-Asterinas is a secure, fast, and general-purpose OS kernel that provides Linux-compatible ABI.
+Asterinas is a secure, fast, and general-purpose OS kernel that provides an Linux-compatible ABI.
 It can serve as a seamless replacement for Linux while enhancing memory safety and developer friendliness.

 • Asterinas prioritizes memory safety by employing Rust as its sole programming language and limiting the use of unsafe Rust to a clearly defined and minimal Trusted Computing Base (TCB).
 This innovative approach, known as the framekernel architecture, establishes Asterinas as a more secure and dependable kernel option.